 5. Do you even CrossFit, Bro?

-There are no less than six CrossFit affiliates in Clarksville, the Tennessee town right outside the gate, and one on post.
+There are no less than four CrossFit affiliates (or former affiliates) in Clarksville, the Tennessee town right outside the gate, and one on post.
 And yet somehow Clarksville still managed in 2014 to be the eighth most obese city in the nation.
 Huh?

 When the gate guard said “Balls” as the greeting of the day he wasn’t (just) being cheeky – it was actually the name of his unit, 2-320th FAR, the Balls of the Eagle, which in 2015 reflagged as the “Proud Americans.”
 Yup, that means the 101st Airborne Division “Screaming Eagles” is now missing its Balls.
 Pause here to make all the bad jokes you like.